minasmart/presentations/graphql-eu-2017/presentation.md

 - Generative Relay-stile Resource reloading
 - No Client side Query Parsing

+^ Let's take a look at some of the features we needed.

 ---

 # Data Only

-^ Starting out, we needed a client that was data only and not UI bound.
+^ We needed a client that was data only and not UI bound.
+We needed a client that could work as well in node environments as in any arbitrary UI

 ^ One of the most common questions I got around this was if you're work isn't necessarily UI bound, why not just use...

 ---